A Life of Death

 When each of us is born, we begin a 3000-mile train ride to the length of our mortality.
 Many disembark early but the goal is to reach the end in a first-class cabin.
 During the first 600 miles, we are wide-eyed tourists snapping pictures of the adventure.

-Most of ignore an apparent huckster that offers boarding passes to extend our ride.
-This early point our destination seems to hold out endless possibilities.
-Through higher education we become virtual experts in geography and we dine on available delicacies.
+Most of us ignore an apparent huckster who offers boarding passes to extend our ride.
+This early point of our destination seems to hold out endless possibilities.
+Through higher education, we become virtual experts in geography and we dine on available delicacies.

 We occasionally get sick, recover, and set new goals.
 The ultimate destination still seems many miles away as we pass the 1800-mile marker.
 We now vacillate over the requirements for the mysterious end-of-line boarding pass.